Chart Color Schemes

 The labour market performance in Withers - Usher lags significantly behind most other regions nationally

 Withers - Usher employs a balanced mix of white and blue-collar workers, with manufacturing and industrial sectors prominently featured.
-The unemployment rate in June 2025 was 10.0%.
+The unemployment rate in June 2025 was 10.0%, having grown by an estimated 5.5% over the past year.

 Frequently Asked Questions - Employment